 Are the COVID-19 vaccines safe?

 Yes!
-These vaccines have already been given to tens of thousands of volunteers and have been shown to be safe and very good at preventing them from getting sick with COVID-19.
+These vaccines have already been given to millions of people and have been shown to be safe and very good at preventing them from getting sick with COVID-19.
 The safety of COVID-19 vaccines is a top priority.
 The vaccine will continue to be monitored to make sure any rare problems are found as soon as possible and studied to see if they were caused by the vaccine.

 How do the Pfizer or Moderna vaccines work?